Gavin Gwynne: Professional career

 Following his second defeat, Gwynne made a second attempt at the Commonwealth lightweight title, facing Seán McComb on 19 February 2021 at the Bolton Whites Hotel in Bolton.
 In a fight which saw Gwynne suffer a cut to the back of his head as a result of an accidental elbow strike, he dropped his opponent to the canvas in the sixth round en route to a seventh-round TKO victory after McComb turned his back on Gwynne, prompting the referee to step in and call a halt to the contest.

 Gwynne made his first Commonwealth lightweight title defense against Jack O'Keeffe on 27 November 2021, at the LC2 in Swansea, Wales.
 He retained the title by a wide unanimous decision, with scores of 120–108, 119–109 and 118–110.
 Gwynne made his second title defense against the unbeaten Luke Willis on 15 April 2022, at the York Hall in Bethnal Green.
 Aside from being his second title defense, the vacant BBBofC British lightweight title was on the line as well.
 He won the fight by unanimous decision, with scores of 117–113, 118–110 and 115–112.

 Gavin made his first defence of the British title against Newport boxer Craig Woodruff trained by Luke Pearce.
 The bout was declared a draw in Bolton and a rematch was sanctioned by the BBBoC to take place in April, 2023.

 Gwynne faced Cameron Vuong in Birmingham, England, on 30 November 2024.
 He lost by unanimous decision.

+A rematch against Vuong took place at the National Exhibition Centre in Birmingham on 29 November 2025.
+It ended in a majority draw.

+In his next fight, Gwynne faced the previously undefeated Khaleel Majid at Co-op Live in Manchester for the vacant WBA super-lightweight International title on 9 May 2026.
+He won via majority decision.